saxenapriyansh/EncodeOJ/README.md

  1. You should have the compiler for the desired languge on your local server machine.
  2. Then in the environment variables in to **"path"**  variable add the path to the compiler.
- 3. In this last step, you should in the php file corresponding to the desired language you should  assign the variable **"putenv"** the path of the compiler in your local server machine
+ 3. In this last step, you should in the php file corresponding to the desired language you should  assign the variable **"putenv"** the path of the compiler in your local server machine.

 > For example for C/C++ you have to follow these steps: The windows
 > server should have **[MinGW](http://bit.ly/2O6hbNt)** installed (or can